Mercedes, Nissan expand cooperation to build pickup

 | FRANKFURT

-FRANKFURT Daimler AG on Tuesday said it would expand its cooperation with partner Nissan Motor Co Ltd to develop a mid-sized pickup truck for Mercedes-Benz as the German premium automaker seeks to narrow its sales gap with rival BMW.
+FRANKFURT Daimler (DAIGn.DE) on Tuesday said it would expand its cooperation with partner Nissan (7201.T) to develop a mid-sized pickup truck for Mercedes-Benz, as the German premium auto maker seeks to narrow the sales gap with rival BMW (BMWG.DE).

 The new Mercedes-Benz pickup targets commercial and private clients in Europe, Latin America, Australia and South Africa, and will share some of the underpinnings with an all-new Nissan NP300 truck, Daimler and Nissan said in a joint statement.